TheCodedSelf/fake-app-android/README.md

 ## Cherry-pick PR

 We want to detect squashed PRs with multiple commits and make sure they are merged if possible.
+We also want to make sure ummerged PR can be merged later if possible.